OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 There are some smaller electronics boards also, e.g., Bluetooth module, tracking sensor module, etc. We will discuss them as we use them.

-When assembled it will look like this:
+When assembled the acrylic board on the top of the robot car will look like this:
 ![black acrylic board](wiring.jpg)

 Note the blue lithium batteries.
 In the kit parts there should be a battery charger along with its USB cable which can charge these batteries.